LAStools/LAStools/bin/lascopcindex_README.txt

  This tool creates a COPC *.laz file version 1.4 format 6, 7 or 8 for a given set of *.las or *.laz files.
-A COPC file is a LAZ 1.4 file that stores point data organized in a clustered octree.
-It contains a VLR that describe the octree organization of data that are stored in LAZ 1.4 chunks (https://copc.io/).
-The input files are merged and the points are sorted.
+A COPC file is a LAZ 1.4 file that stores point data sorted and organized in a clustered octree.
+ It contains a VLR that describes the octree organization of data that are stored in LAZ 1.4 chunks (https://copc.io/).

  When COPC index is present it will be used to speed up access to the relevant areas of the LAZ file whenever a spatial queries or depth